View up through an open timber-framed roof skylight to cloudy blue sky

 What fall protection is required for skylight installation?

-Full body harness (AS/NZS 1891) connected to a rated anchor point (15kN minimum) is required at all times on the roof.
-Temporary edge protection (guardrails per AS/NZS 4994.1-2) must be installed around the roof opening BEFORE cutting begins and maintained until the skylight is fully installed.
+Full body harness (AS/NZS 1891.1:2020 + AS/NZS 1891.4:2025) connected to a rated anchor point (15kN minimum) is required at all times on the roof.
+Temporary edge protection (guardrails per AS/NZS 4994.1:2023 + AS/NZS 4994.2:2023) must be installed around the roof opening BEFORE cutting begins and maintained until the skylight is fully installed.
 Temporary hole covers (rated 75kg+, secured, marked "HOLE BELOW") must cover the opening whenever work pauses.
 Safety mesh (AS/NZS 4389:2015) should be installed under any fragile roof surfaces that workers must traverse.

 Can you step on existing skylights?